⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)14.74The trailing twelve-month Price-to-Earnings ratio measures a company's current share price relative to its earnings per share over the past 12 months, indicating how much investors are willing to pay for each dollar of earnings.
+P/E Ratio (TTM)13.93The trailing twelve-month Price-to-Earnings ratio indicates how much investors are willing to pay for each dollar of past earnings.

-Forward P/E14.74The forward Price-to-Earnings ratio uses estimated future earnings to gauge the current stock price, providing a forward-looking valuation perspective.
+Forward P/E10.73The forward Price-to-Earnings ratio uses estimated future earnings to provide an indication of valuation based on expected profitability.

-Price/Book (MRQ)1.40The Price/Book ratio compares a company's market value to its book value, showing how much investors are willing to pay for each dollar of net assets.
+Price/Book (MRQ)1.38The Price-to-Book ratio compares the company's market value to its book value (assets minus liabilities), indicating how much investors are willing to pay for its net assets.

 ⚠️ Extended Disclaimer & Important Information AI-Generated Content: This research report has been prepared using artificial intelligence technology.
 While we strive for accuracy and rely on sources believed to be reliable, AI-generated content may contain errors, omissions, or outdated information.
 Not Investment Advice: This report is provided for informational and educational purposes only.
 Nothing contained herein constitutes investment advice, a recommendation to buy or sell any security, or financial advice of any kind.
 Investment Risks: Investing in securities involves substantial risk, including potential loss of principal.
 Past performance is not indicative of future results.
 Carefully consider your investment objectives, risk tolerance, and financial circumstances before making decisions.
 Conduct Your Own Research: You are strongly encouraged to conduct thorough research, perform due diligence, and consult with qualified financial, legal, and tax professionals before making investment decisions.
 By accessing and using this report, you acknowledge that you have read, understood, and agreed to this disclaimer.